anyaevostinar/anyaevostinar.github.io/classes/201-f25/hw6.md

 Once you have this basic functionality implemented, you should pass the `testIncrementAndGet` test when you run `mvn test`.

 Note: It is important that you do not use any built-in libraries or other functionality that avoids doing it with your own code.
-If you are getting around the point of the assignment (i.e., not working with the map in each node, not having a tree represented via connected nodes, etc.) you will not demonstrate Proficiency for this assignment.
+If you are getting around the point of the assignment (i.e., not working with the map in each node, not having a tree represented via connected nodes, etc.) you will not satisfy the core requirements for this assignment.

-# Part B: Use recursion!
+## Part B: Use recursion!

 You should work to make each of the four functions you'll implement for this assignment (two for Part A and two for Part C) recursive, not iterative.
-It is okay for your functions to call a helper method where the recursion actually takes place (like we saw in [`BinarySearchTree.kt`](../../resources/samples/BinarySearchTree.kt)), as long as there is recursion when it goes to the next level of the tree.
+It is okay for your functions to call a helper method where the recursion actually takes place (like we saw in [`BSTLab.kt`](/classes/201-f25/BSTLab.kt)), as long as there is recursion when it goes to the next level of the tree.

 Take some time to look through your implementations of `incrementCount` and `getCount` from Part A and make them recursive if they aren't already.

-# Part C: Remaining word-counting functionality
+## Part C: Remaining word-counting functionality

 Finally, you should implement the remaining functionality.
 Here are the last two functions you'll write: